AmirzanJeyakumar/learning_c/README.md

-# stuff i found interesting
+# things i found interesting

 In C, the standard input stream (stdin) is buffered.
 This means that when you use scanf to read input, the function internally manages a buffer where it stores characters that have been read but not yet processed.